Southwest Airlines Hiring Spree: 300 Pilots Needed This Year

 Employee Benefits

-Working at Southwest comes with numerous benefits, including:
+Working at Southwest includes:

-• Competitive salary and bonuses
+• Competitive salary and profit-sharing bonuses (Southwest has had an unusually long record of profitability)

 • Health and wellness programs